 St Dunstan's is a Rights Respecting School.
-Our School Council decided that our anti bullying policy should reflect the rights listed in the UN Convention on the Rights of the Child, particularly the following articles: Article 3: All adults should do what is best for the child.
-When adults make decisions they should think about how their decisions will affect children.
+Our School Council decided that our anti bullying policy should reflect the rights listed in the UN Convention on the Rights of the Child, particularly the following articles:

+Article 3: All adults should do what is best for the child.

 Article 12: Every child has the right to give their opinion and for adults to listen and take it seriously.